 Learn more about What Is Smarketing? + 5 Tips To Align Your Sales And Marketing Teams

 The basic smarketing step-by-step happens when marketing gets visitors to come onto your website (perhaps through an excellent field service content marketing) and they convert via a gated piece of content (e.g. they share their contact details in exchange for a best practice to caring for your AC system guide).
 The sales team gets notified of this new contact and the information gathered about them (what pages they visited, which article converted them, the information they shared) by the marketing team, then puts together an email workflow that makes the qualified lead feel acknowledged and creates a brand association in their minds.

 Learn More: Traditional marketing still has its pull so make sure your brochures are as good as can be with these trifold brochure templates!

 It’s the same with sales tools like service reminders and estimates.
 The marketing team provides the contact information, while sales crafts the pitch, using content that the former produced at their request.
-However, Jason acknowledges that all these actions take up a lot of time and attention to details, as well as a reliable system to track when, what, and to whom has been sent.
-As a solution, he suggest automation software:
+However, Jason acknowledges that all these actions take up a lot of time and attention to detail, as well as a reliable system to track when what, and to whom has been sent.
+As a solution, he suggests automation software: